Text Input

 If a variable is missing or has no value, the runtime leaves the template visible.
 For example, {playerName} stays {playerName} if no variable value exists.

-The runtime converts string, number, and boolean values to text when it resolves the template.
+The runtime converts Text, Number, and True/False values to text when it resolves the template.

-Characters can use a string variable as their runtime display name.
+Characters can use a Text variable as their runtime display name.

 playerName.playerName.At runtime, the speaker name uses the variable value when it is not empty.
 If the variable is empty, the character falls back to its normal name.